Lingo Cards (Some rights reserved)

 From the archives.
-Many thanks to Mark Stevenson and Tom Buckely for input
+Many thanks to Mark Stevenson and Tom Buckley for valuable insights and input.

 Beneficio: Beneficio can mean a mill or milling process in agriculture; in legal terms “beneficio” or ‘proteccion de la ley” means granting an appeal.
 Almost never ‘benefit’ (job benefits are ‘prestaciones’).

 Brujo (a): in Central Mexico, usually a faith or herbal healer or traditional practicioner; seldom witch, or warlock.

 Centro de Readaptacion Social (Cereso): a prison, can be federal or state, or both. (as opposed to Centro Penal de maxima seguridad, penitenciary).
 Absolutely no reform or redemption element to them.